reliancehie/reports-catalog/README.md

 **Column headings**
 `mpid | sending_facility | patient_date_of_birth | patient_age | patient_sex | patient_medicaid_id | patient_name | date_of_service | attending`

-### Alerts for lab results
+### Lab results
 **Measure Description**
 The purpose of this report is to identify if patient results are available for viewing.
 **Data Sources**
 ADTs, CCDs, LABs, TRANs, Claims and Encounters
 **Input Parameters**
-Start Date, End Date, and Records to Display Below
+Result Type, Start Date, End Date, Final Result Status, Include Transcriptions, and Records to Display Below
 **Output**
 List of patients that have results available.